Toy District, Los Angeles: Business practices

 Predominantly a wholesale district for mid-range to low-end stores nationwide, the 12-block area is also popular with individual bargain hunters.
 About a thousand shops, stalls and curbside stands fill the bustling area, roughly bounded by 3rd Street on the north, San Pedro Street on the east, 5th Street on the south and Los Angeles Street on the west.
 Along with toys, the shops are filled with housewares, sporting goods, silk flowers and clothing imported from such places as Thailand and Pakistan as well as China.
 Ninety percent of the stores sell at wholesale prices.
 Charles Woo said that he built up volume in his business by halving the 40 to 50 percent markup typically sought by traditional small toy wholesalers.

 The growth of the toy industry in this area helped revive these economically stricken areas of Downtown Los Angeles, and the process gave birth to the Toy District, which by 2003 was home to hundreds of resellers of mostly Asian-made toys and other goods, with more than a billion dollars in sales each year.
 Los Angeles County has emerged as the gateway to most of the toys sold in U.S. retail stores and increasingly abroad.
 More than five hundred companies make up the toy industry in the county – not only in the Toy District – and they are mainly wholesalers who import dolls, radio-controlled cars and other goods from Pacific Rim countries.
-They generally are small, and they employ few workers each.
+They generally are small and employ just a few workers each.